jwhitted-clover/virtual-keypad/README.md

 # Virtual Keypad

 The Virtual Keypad provides simple sale transactions.
-Credits and voids are also supported if the employee has proper permissions.
+Credits (manual refunds) and Voids are also supported if the employee has proper permissions.

 ## Usage

-There are two ways use the Virtual Keypad.
+There are two ways to use the Virtual Keypad.

 ### Launching from the Merchant Dashboard